Smooth Flow Matching for Synthesizing Functional Data: Smooth Flow Matching

-We adopt the restricted maximum likelihood (REML) method \citep{wood2011fast} to stably select the tuning parameters \( \lambda_u \), \( \lambda_t \), and \( \lambda_x \) in \eqref{est_vecfil}.
-This approach treats the nonparametric regression as a Bayesian regression problem, where the penalization on \( U \) corresponds to a prior distribution on \( U \) that depends on \( \lambda_u \), \( \lambda_t \), and \( \lambda_x \).
-The tuning parameters are then estimated via maximum likelihood under the Bayesian framework.
-See Part~B.5 in the Supplementary Materials for a detailed derivation.
+{In Figure~\ref{fig:mse_vector}, we conduct a simulation study to examine how the tuning parameters \( \lambda_u \), \( \lambda_t \), and \( \lambda_x \) affect the estimated vector field.
+Overall, we find that as the tuning parameters increase, the bias of the vector field increases while the estimation variance decreases; consequently, the resulting mean squared error first decreases and then increases.} To select values for the tuning parameters, we adopt the restricted maximum likelihood (REML) method \citep{paul2009consistency,wood2011fast}.
+This approach treats the nonparametric regression as a Bayesian regression problem, and the tuning parameters are estimated via maximum likelihood under the Bayesian framework.
+See Part~\ref{sec: REML} of the Supplementary Materials for a detailed derivation.